MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Microsoft.Graph.CloudCommunications.md

 For more information about how to handle operations, see commsOperation

 ### [Invoke-MgRecordCommunicationCallResponse](Invoke-MgRecordCommunicationCallResponse.md)
-Records a short audio response from the caller.A bot can utilize this to capture a voice response from a caller after they are prompted for a response.
+Records a short audio response from the caller.\nA bot can utilize this to capture a voice response from a caller after they are prompted for a response.
 For further information on how to handle operations, please review commsOperation This action is not intended to record the entire call.
 The maximum length of recording is 2 minutes.
 The recording is not saved permanently by the Cloud Communications Platform and is discarded shortly after the call ends.